 Senior Year Transition Course

-Bridge to College Mathematics and Bridge to College English are senior year transition courses for 12th grade students who scored below the college-ready level on the Smarter Balanced Assessment in 11th grade.
-Students who pass the course with a B grade or better will be considered college-ready by the majority of colleges in Washington and permitted to enroll in non-STEM college-level math courses without additional placement testing.
+Bridge to College Mathematics and Bridge to College English are senior year transition courses for students who scored below “college-ready” on the Smarter Balanced Assessment.
+Students who pass the course with a B grade or better will be considered college-ready by the majority of colleges in Washington and permitted to enroll in college-level English and non-STEM math courses without additional placement testing.

 About the courses: